 These doors were custom made to fit the space by Jaron at North Edge Woodshop Co.
 They are 8 ft tall x 3ft wide and made with raw white oak and a lacquer finish over the top.
 We put magnets on the top and bottom to keep the doors shut.

 My pantry isn’t very wide so I didn’t want to cram too many appliances in there.
 We put our microwave in there, as well as this Elkay Water bottle filler and a pebble ice machine – my husband’s “must have”.
 Moving these appliances into the pantry opened up space in my kitchen for other cabinets.
 We have now been in our home 6 weeks and our pebble ice machine and water bottle filler are easily our most used appliances.
 So far we haven’t had a problem with them.
+If you are in Utah, I would highly recommend you visiting Great Western Supply in Ogden.
+They will take such great care of you!

 My goal for my house was to have a place for EVERYTHING.
 Even in the pantry.
 Having functional space as well as attractive space is always ideal.